AWEC process for livestock

 Complete the questionnaire sent to you

-When MPI has your completed documentation, we will start assessing your application.
-This may involve contacting you by email or telephone for further information or clarification.
+MPI may contact you by email or telephone for further information or clarification.
 Sometimes a meeting may also be needed before the assessment is completed.

 If the outcome of the assessment is favourable, the MPI animal exports team will notify you of the decision in an email that also lists the conditions under which the final AWEC may be issued.